avraham-bernstein/avraham-bernstein.github.io/cv/AvrahamAbeBernstein-CV-Lite.md

 17. Invented an application for [quadriplegics](https://en.wikipedia.org/wiki/Tetraplegia) that enabled them to access a PC with a CRT screen via a telescopically extended [light pen](https://en.wikipedia.org/wiki/Light_pen) (800 mm vs 5 mm distance) and via a [sip-and-puff](https://en.wikipedia.org/wiki/Sip-and-puff) accessibility switch.
 The subject wears a head band to which the pen was attached.
 Designed a virtual screen interface which only popped up an individual virtual key when the pen hovered over it, leaving 95% of the screen still visible.
 The first subject was a quadriplegic polio victim who was able to type 30 characters per minute, and became a financially independent book editor.

-18. Invented many small CS algorithms: cryptographic improvements to [Adler-32](https://en.wikipedia.org/wiki/Adler-32) checksum; cryptographic quality light weight key wrapper implemented in registers; _invertible_ cross [Hamming Weight](https://en.wikipedia.org/wiki/Hamming_weight) transformation; cryptographic quality _non-invertible_ [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) _uniform_ Hamming Weight-like transformation; binary expandable hash table (size `2^N`) that can grow without rehashing;
+18. Invented many small CS algorithms over many years: hardening, by collision reduction, of [Adler-32]( https://en.wikipedia.org/wiki/Adler-32 ) and new Adler-64 checksum; cryptographic quality light weight key wrapper implemented in registers; _invertible_ cross [Hamming Weight](https://en.wikipedia.org/wiki/Hamming_weight) transformation; cryptographic quality _non-invertible_ [FFT](https://en.wikipedia.org/wiki/Fast_Fourier_transform) _uniform_ Hamming Weight-like transformation; binary expandable hash table (size `2^N`) that can grow without rehashing;

 ## 3. Core Skills & Tools